 Outdoor enthusiasts will love Berkshire Hills, a dream destination to be close to nature and a rival to some of New Englandʻs best state parks!

-Things to do in Berkshires include swimming or boating at the Stockbridge Bowl, biking along the 11.2-mile Ashuwillticook Rail Trail, and hiking at Monument Mountain, Great Barrington.
+Things to do in the Berkshires include swimming or boating at the Stockbridge Bowl, biking along the 11.2-mile Ashuwillticook Rail Trail, and hiking at Monument Mountain, Great Barrington.

-In summer, you will have a unique opportunity to enjoy the Boston Symphony Orchestra performance in Tanglewood, a lush green territory with gardens and sculptures.
+In the summer, you will have a unique opportunity to enjoy the Boston Symphony Orchestra performance in Tanglewood, a lush green territory with gardens and sculptures.

 Jacob’s Pillow is another cultural event worth attending.
 Held at a National Historic Landmark, the international dance festival hosts more than 50 dance companies and over 500 performances you will enjoy.

 Average temperatures and precipitation: highs of 88F (31C) and lows of 61F (16C); 7 days of rain